CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/SeaChange360_Testing_Proposal.md

    - Present documentation to artistic and venue teams to ensure alignment with project goals.
 3. **Develop Feedback Loop**:
    - Incorporate team and stakeholder input into the final phase of planning and preparation.

+## 9. Citations and Sources

+The bulk of this proposal was created in collaboration with ChatGPT 4o.
+The process involves successive iterations after a